klmcwhirter/pi-day-2025-with-py/README.md

 ### Uses Docker as the only dependency ...

 The build and deployment process relies on Docker and a vscode [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
-But those are the only dependencies (aside from an internet connection).

-Just **Open Folder in Container** and run `pdm ui` in a terminal.
+Just **Open Folder in Container** and run `lets ui` in a terminal.
 Then open [http://localhost:9000/](http://localhost:9000/) in a browser.

 The build process takes a little less than 4 mins on my laptop.
 So be patient before clicking on the link above.

 You will see output like the following when it is done building and is ready for the browser:

 ```
-$ pdm ui
+$ lets ui
 ...

   VITE v5.4.11  ready in 224 ms